MALE BREAST REDUCTION SURGERY

 As with all surgeries, there are certain risks involved.
 That’s why Dr. Rodgers will be sure to discuss your procedure in detail—describing the realistic potential results and any possible risks—during your initial consultation.
 Dr. Rodgers performs all surgeries in the safety of a hospital and hand selects board-certified anesthesiologists to provide the best possible care.

-Male Breast Reduction AT A GLANCE
+Male Breast Reduction in Denver AT A GLANCE

 Outpatient procedure (some patients may choose to say overnight) that is performed under general anesthesia.
 Length of surgery depends on degree of reduction.
 Process involves removing excess breast tissue and reshaping the breast.